DevMountain/node-auth-afternoon/README.md

 ### Summary

-In this step we are going to set the user Information to session, then make a call to the  `Auth0 Management API` we registered in step 1 so we can get an Auth0 `access_token`
+In this step we are going to set the user Information to session, then make a call to the  `API Explorer Application` we registered in step 1 so we can get an Auth0 `access_token`

 ### Instructions